Applying to Law School

 - Personal statement (most schools request two pages double-spaced)

 - LSAC Law School Report, which includes your official academic transcript(s) and LSAT score(s).
 Some schools also now take the Graduate Record Exam (GRE) in lieu of the LSAT.

-Some law schools offer applicants the opportunity to submit additional essays/documents, including addenda, diversity statements, and other school - specific essays.
-Learn more about these documents by clicking here (link to Application Documents page).
+Some law schools offer applicants the opportunity to submit additional essays/documents, including addenda, diversity statements, and other school-specific essays.
+Learn more about these documents on the Application Documents page.